Ian Agnew – Chairperson

 Bruce’s first experience of working in fair trade came via Lorna Young herself, along with Pauline Tiffen for the launch of Cafédirect.
 After providing marketing support for 4 years he became the Marketing Director for Equal Exchange (US) with the brief to rejuvenate its brand and build up the marketing department.
 After three years in the US Bruce came back to the UK to gain an MBA from Cranfield School of Management.
 He then took on a series of client and agency roles before setting up his own consultancy Mission Brand (www.missionbrand.co.uk) in 2009.
 Since then Bruce has provided brand strategy for clients in Europe and North America including Just Us Coffee Co-op, SERRV, Hampstead Tea, the World Fair Trade Organisation, Dean’s Beans, The Cooperative Clothing and Estelle Levin Ltd

-Louise is a freelance consultant specialising in research, communications, strategy development and project management in the international NGO sector.
-She has dedicated over 17 years to ethical trade and Fairtrade since graduating from Cambridge University with an MPhil in Development Studies in 2001.
+Louise is a freelance consultant specialising in research, communications, and project management in the international NGO sector.
+She has dedicated over 20 years to ethical trade, Fairtrade and development education since graduating from Cambridge University with an MPhil in Development Studies.
 Louise has worked internationally with organisations including Divine Chocolate, Comic Relief, Fairtrade Foundation, Twin Trading and ETI, (Ethical Trading Initiative).
 She is an Associate of the Co-operative College, where projects undertaken include lead-authoring numerous teaching resources on co-operation and ethical business as well as research on training and development needs for co-operative bodies in the UK and in East Africa.

-Louise is passionate about trading relationships and business models that put people first.
+Louise is passionate about trading relationships and business models that put people and planet first.
 She finds constant inspiration in the many human stories and initiatives that demonstrate positive change for smallholder communities and workers’ rights worldwide.
-She is also a fitness fanatic and runs her own Personal Training and fitness classes business from her base in west Cornwall.
+She is also a fitness and well-being fanatic and, since 2018, has run her own Personal Training, Nutrition & Wellness Coaching and healthy living products business from her home in west Cornwall.

-Tracy is Managing Director of Brug Consultancy.
-Formerly she was Marketing Director Europe for AGI Media Europe, part of MWV (MeadWestvaco Corporation), one of the World’s leading packaging companies serving the media and entertainment, cosmetics and personal care, home and garden and the healthcare and pharmaceutical industries.
-Tracy was originally a graphic designer moving from print through to design and product development.
-Her career has spanned conceptual design, advertising, product innovation and development, managing global ranges for companies like Gillette SaraLee and Unilever, and working closely with wines and spirits development on brands such as the Smirnoff Black initial launch.
+Tracy is a former Managing Director of Brug Consultancy and General Manger for AGI Solutions ; Formerly she was Marketing Director Europe for AGI Media Europe, part of MWV (MeadWestvaco Corporation), one of the World’s leading packaging companies serving the media and entertainment, cosmetics and personal care, home and garden and the healthcare and pharmaceutical industries.

-As the General Manager for AGI Media Creative (AGI Solutions) based in London, servicing the entertainment industry with design, artwork and repro – she managed a £41 million turnover business, a team of 17 Directors and 180 plus staff.
-She moved to the new role of Marketing Director Europe with a key driver to form a new marketing team across Europe before setting up Brug to work on SME, Executive coaching and business development privately.
+As the General Manager for AGI Media Creative (AGI Solutions) based in London, she managed a £41 million turnover business, a team of 17 Directors and 180 plus staff.; she set up a private limited company Brug to work on SME, Executive coaching and business development privately.
 Tracy has worked across many markets, building and driving strategic change to ensure the business is in the forefront of the marketplace.
 Tracy has managed company turnarounds, developmental change, strategic mergers and built teams in design, localisation, print, sales and marketing.
 She has thirty years plus experience in business, working in areas from brand and product innovation, marketing, mentoring and coaching through to strategic change management.
-She currently sits on a wide variety of charity boards which included Womencentre, Unity Works, KACCL, Kirklees theatre Trust and West Yorkshire Young Enterprise.
+She has sat on a wide variety of charity boards which included Womencentre, Unity Works, KACCL, Kirklees theatre Trust and West Yorkshire Young Enterprise and currently works with Start-up and micro businesses with Kirklees Council as the Gateway Manager.

 Our Executive Team